Stage 1: Single Countertop

 The main difference between reverse osmosis and filtered water is the technique used to make water cleaner.
 Filtered water removes contaminants and sediment using physical barriers or chemical processes.
 Reverse osmosis removes impurities by exposing water under pressure to a semipermeable membrane.
 This will help you in identifying that there is a big difference between filtered water and purified water.

-A lot of different form of bacteria and viruses are so small that filters can’t remove them from the water supply.
-However an RO membrane can remove these along with many other impurities in your water.
+A lot of different forms of bacteria and viruses are so small that filters can’t remove them from the water supply.
+However, an RO membrane can remove these along with many other impurities in your water.